-The Black Student Union (BSU) is a student-led organization that explores and educates the Taylor community of the African-rooted cultures and rich history.
-Their goal is to both celebrate and distinguish the values and perspectives, as well as inspiring restoration to all representatives of the various cultures of the Black community.
-BSU welcomes all persons who would like to increase individual knowledge and build relationships with those within the African-American society.
+The Black Student Union (BSU) is a student-led organization that explores and shares Africa-rooted culture and history.
+Its goal is to celebrate the perspectives of and inspire restoration in all representatives of the various cultures of the Black community.
+BSU welcomes all persons who would like to increase their knowledge and build relationships with those within the African-American society.

 The International Student Society (ISS) is a student-led group that helps foster community among the international student body.
-The group, representing international and third culture students, works closely with the Office of Intercultural Programs to bring international students together- celebrating and exploring the rich backgrounds represented on campus.
+The group, representing international and third culture students, works closely with the Office of Intercultural Programs to bring international students together to celebrate and explore the rich backgrounds represented on campus.
 ISS also provides opportunities for international students to grow and have fun together through various programs and social activities.
-Though often far from their families and familiarity, it is their hope students will find a sense of family in the care and peer support found in ISS.
-Its core purpose is to encourage social, intellectual, and spiritual interaction within Taylor University and its surrounding community.
+Though far from their families and familiarity, students find a sense of family in the care and peer support found in ISS.
+ISS's core purpose is to encourage social, intellectual and spiritual interaction within the Taylor community.

-The Latino Student Union (LSU) welcomes all students who identify themselves with the Latino culture and/or have an interest in learning more about the diversity in the Latino’s world.
-LSU’s overarching goal is to create awareness of the diversity within the Latin World through various campus events.
-These events provide education, support, and growth for students.
+The Latino Student Union (LSU) welcomes all students who identify themselves with the Latino culture and/or have an interest in learning more about the diversity of the Latin world.
+LSU’s overarching goal is to create awareness of the Latin world through various campus events.
+These events provide education, support and growth for students.

 Middle East Collegiate Association (MECA) is open to all students.
-Our mission is to both engage and educate the campus community in Middle Eastern culture, religion, and politics.
-Through speakers, music, media, language, food, and interaction with people of the Middle East, MECA desires to counteract negative stereotypes and to provide a balanced perspective on the region.
+Our mission is to both engage and educate the campus community in Middle Eastern culture, religion and politics.
+Through speakers, music, media, language, food and interaction with people of the Middle East, MECA desires to counteract negative stereotypes and provide a balanced perspective on the region.

 The Multi-Ethnic Student Association (MESA) aims to restore broken walls, while breaking down harmful barriers that divide Taylor University.
 Through thoughtful programming, MESA also fuels critical conversations about prejudice and stereotyping while educating the community about the psychology behind racism.
-We also provide opportunities for deep relationships between international students and the campus.
-We support the Office of Intercultural Programs (OIP) in a dynamic partnership with the goal of equipping, strengthening, and encouraging our students to be servant leaders.
+We support the Office of Intercultural Programs (OIP) in a dynamic partnership with the goal of equipping, strengthening and encouraging our students to be servant leaders.

-MuKappa's first chapter was first founded at Taylor and is now an international organization.
-The purpose of MuKappa is to provide a supportive environment in which we help missionary kids (MKs), whether international or domestic, and third culture kids (TCKs), appreciate and embrace their cultural background while learning to integrate into an American community.
+MuKappa, now an international organization, was first founded at Taylor University to provide a supportive environment for missionary kids (MKs) and third culture kids (TCKs), helping them appreciate and embrace their cultural background while learning to integrate into the American community.
 The MuKappa cabinet facilitates this transition through events where students can fellowship in a supportive environment.
-We also incorporate an educational dimension to our organization that communicates the cultural diversity of our campus.

-The Taylor University Voices of Praise Gospel Choir is an intentionally diverse choir who proclaim the gospel of reconciliation through the ministry of performing black gospel music and dance.
-This choir is open to Taylor University students, staff, and faculty members.
+The Taylor University Voices of Praise Gospel Choir is an intentionally diverse choir that proclaims the gospel of reconciliation through the ministry of performing black gospel music and dance.
+This choir is open to Taylor University students, staff and faculty members.
 New members are accepted at the start of every semester.